crolllab/crolllab_v3/index.md

 ---  |---
+8 May 2023 | Emile Gluck-Thaler will move on to a faculty position in Wisconsin-Madison.
+Huge congrats!!
+We'll sorely miss you!
+Check also the [blog](/blog/)
+9 May 2023 | Congratulations to Wided Abdedayem from the National Agronomic Institute of Tunisia to win a scholarship to pursue a year of your PhD with us!
 8 May 2023 | Huge congrats to Leen for successfully obtaining your PhD!
 We are so proud of you!!
 Check out [our blog](/blog/) 26 April 2023 | We had a great meet-up with [Greg Bonito from MSU](https://www.canr.msu.edu/people/greg_bonito) - thanks for passing by!
 6 March 2023 | Great to see so many colleagues at ECFG16 in Innsbruck!
 Awesome talks & posters by our lab!